NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Nephilim Resistance.md

 You resist energy like your extraplanar predecessors.
 Choose one of the following energy damage types: acid, cold, electricity, fire, or sonic.
 You gain resistance 5 to that damage type.

 The damage type typically matches an extraplanar entity associated with your bloodline.
-For instance, an [[Feats/Angelkin|Angelkin]] might choose resistance to cold, while a [[Feats/Hellspawn|Hellspawn]] might choose resistance to fire.
+For instance, an [[Angelkin|Angelkin]] might choose resistance to cold, while a [[Hellspawn|Hellspawn]] might choose resistance to fire.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*